PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 ![image-20210525194340766](./images/image-20210525194340766.png)

-Pipedream will send an email to the email address registered for your Pipedream account:
+Pipedream will send an email to the address asociatd with your Pipedream account:

 ![image-20210525194431592](./images/image-20210525194431592.png)